 This issue comes up most frequently when someone wants to close their last Membership Rewards earning credit card, but isn’t yet ready to transfer all the points out to a hotel or airline partner.
 Once you transfer the points you lose the flexibility of being able to take advantage of potential future transfer bonuses, or be able to move them where you want them based on award availability and destination choice once your vacation plans are definite.
 Transferring them to your spouse’s Membership Rewards account kept them safe and flexible until your plans were certain.

 This used to be a more common problem when the Amex cards that earned fully transferable Membership Reward points all came with annual fees that were in the triple digits, however that is no longer the case.
-Thanks to the annual fee free EveryDay Credit Card and the Everday Preferred Credit Card that comes with a $95 annual fee, there are now much affordable ways to keep your Membership Reward points safe than there were in the past.
+Thanks to the annual fee free EveryDay Credit Card there are now more affordable ways to keep your Membership Reward points safe than there were in the past.
 I have even already heard success stories of people downgrading their Membership Rewards earning cards that come with higher annual fees to one of these products.

 If it is indeed the case that you can no longer transfer points to a spouse’s Membership Rewards account even as a courtesy or exception, that is a loss, however it is a much smaller loss than it would have been in the past.
 Simply get a fee-free Membership Rewards earning card and keep them safe and flexible.
 It doesn’t hurt that the EveryDay Credit Cards are actually pretty useful for earning as well as keeping the points safe.
 Alternatively, you can still choose to just transfer the points out to a hotel or airline partner, and then close out all of your Membership Rewards earning cards if that is what you really want to do.